Thinkata/saia/README.md

 ## Self-Adaptive Intelligence Architecture (SAIA)

-This is a minimal, local, developer-friendly prototype of SAIA:
+This repo is a minimal, local, developer-friendly prototype of an AI‑Native system.
+Unlike agentic libraries that compose tools and prompts inside a single process, SAIA treats the infrastructure itself as cognitive: it learns, governs, and evolves at runtime under stability guarantees.
 - Modular GenAI cells
 - Orchestrator patterns (round-robin, random, keyword) and adaptive routing
 - Governance SAGA stub (policy check + signed action/events)